 We think the ASA is a great place to work!
 However, don’t just take our word for it.
-In our recent employee survey which 97% of our employees took part in, a whopping 90% of our staff said they ‘believe their work is important and valued by the ASA’, and 82% said they were ‘proud to tell people’ that they work for the ASA.
+In our most recent employee survey (of 77% of our employees), 87% of our staff said they have a good work-life balance and 79% said they feel proud to work for the ASA.

 Complaints

-As well as managing your own caseload, with experience you’ll also have the opportunity to take on a specialism in a specific sector, such as alcohol or gambling.
-You might also participate in working groups or contribute to project work which helps the ASA understand what matters to consumers, society and industry.
+As well as managing your own caseload, you’ll also have the opportunity to take on a specialism in a specific sector, such as alcohol or gambling, contribute to project work which helps the ASA understand what matters to consumers, society and industry.
 No two days are the same.
-You’ll develop a range of skills and tackle new challenges in the Complaints team, gaining a solid understanding of the ground rules of advertising regulation along the way.

 Investigations

-If we decide that a complaint merits further investigation, it is the Investigations Executive’s job to contact the advertiser and explain to them the details of the complaint and what we need from them in response.
-That may include evidence to support their claims, or an explanation of why they think the ad is acceptable under the specific Code rules we have raised.
-In many cases, the advertiser is willing to work with us to amend advertising, and so we are often able to resolve cases informally if they give us an assurance that they will make certain changes.
-If an advertiser wants to defend their ad or if we think an informal resolution is not an appropriate solution in that particular case, then we require a formal written response to the complaint.
+If we decide that a complaint merits further investigation, it is the Investigations Executive’s job to contact the advertiser and explain the details of the complaint and what we need from them.
+That may include evidence to support their claims, or an explanation of why they think the ad is acceptable under the Code rules.

-Much of the Investigation Executive’s time is taken up with assessing these responses, which can involve a large amount of technical evidence.
+An Investigations Executive’s time is taken up with assessing these responses, which can involve a large amount of technical evidence.
 We then write a recommendation to the ASA Council on whether or not the complaint should be upheld based on the requirements of the Code and previous decisions on similar issues.
-Communication is an important part of the job as we need to ensure we have all the information we need to properly assess a complaint and keep the different stakeholders up to date.
-We also often have to consult with colleagues with different areas of expertise as well as other regulatory and industry bodies.
 The role offers a lot of variety in terms of the types of advertisers you will deal with, and requires strong organisation skills to balance administration of the more frequent and easily-resolved queries with the in-depth analytical work of formally investigated cases.

-As Executives become more confident in their case-handling they tend to combine it with proactive project work, focussing on broader advertising issues rather than individual complaints about specific ads.
-This creates different kinds of problem-solving and organisational challenges and provides even greater variety to the role.
+As Executives become more confident in their case-handling they tend to combine it with proactive project work, focussing on broader advertising issues.

 Copy Advice